What we'll cover:

 $5,250

-RMDs are withdrawals you must make from certain types of retirement accounts each year starting at age 73.
+RMDs or required minimum distributions are withdrawals you must make from certain types of retirement accounts each year starting at age 73.
 For instance, RMD rules apply to traditional IRAs, SEP IRAs, SIMPLE IRAs, 401(k) plans, etc. (The IRS provides a list of account types here.)

 The federal government may tax the transfer of your estate after your death if it exceeds a certain value.
 However, the IRS provides an exemption amount that’s typically adjusted each year.